Emergency Medical Services

 Questions about EMS training and education may be answered by contacting firstname.lastname@example.org.

 In the ever-changing world of medicine, the out-of-hospital provider has the challenge of "keeping up" with pre-hospital medical advancements.
 From the Emergency Medical Responder to the Paramedic, continued Education and Training must be planned and executed in a timely manner.
+See below for updated information and instructions on reimbursements.

 For more information contact: